From Free-fall to Boom 🏘️: What Causes Real Estate Prices to Increase?

 - It might just be the beginning.
 The only thing that can slow the market down is if APRA steps in and puts the brakes on lending.
 A buyer’s ability to borrow money has a direct effect on prices rising or falling.

-- The forecasts for houses are based on demand exceeding supply and whether sellers had to offer discounts to secure a sale.
+- The forecasts for houses are based on demand exceeding supply and whether sellers offer discounts to secure a sale.

-- The stronger rebound in Melbourne and Sydney attribute to tighter labour market conditions and stronger population growth; as well as the stimulus effect of the lowest mortgage rates since the 1950s and improved access to credit.
+- The stronger rebound in Melbourne and Sydney attribute to tighter labour market conditions and stronger population growth.
+Including the stimulus effect of the lowest mortgage rates since the 1950s and improved access to credit.

 - In many ways, real estate trends have now shifted since the rise of digital marketing and online agencies.
 Buyers follow forecasting real estate prices rather than agents and good market knowledge is just an app away.